10 Ways to Conquer Sugar Cravings

 Sugar cravings can be particularly fierce when we’re in the process of ditching the drink, and it can be incredibly tempting to simply switch one addiction for another.

-The key to controlling cravings is moderation and balance, and for that, we’ll need a Game Plan!
+The keys to controlling cravings are gentle behaviour change and balance, and for that, we’re gonna need a Game Plan!
 The next time you find yourself wanting to sink elbow-deep into the cookie jar, try one of these tips instead.
 Here are 10 of my favourite ways to conquer sugar cravings…

 1. Reduce Caffeine